 Lee identifies feelings of anxiety and fear around poor performance.
 She also notices her fear of disappointing Mark and worry of frustrating him.
 The way Mark withdraws emotionally and physically makes Lee really sad.
 Lee identifies that she feels stuck as she doesn’t know how to fix the problem and guilty because she sees it as her fault.
 Lee realizes that avoidance has been her default move to handle this distress.

 Mark also gets present with his emotions in their cycle of disconnection.
-He identifies frustration, of course, but also a deep sadness about not feeling physically connected with Lee.
-Mark also explores his fear that perhaps Lee is less attracted to him than she used to be.
+He identifies frustration, of course, but also a deep sadness about feeling sexually disconnected from Lee.
+Mark explores his fear that perhaps Lee is less attracted to him than she used to be.
 Mark also senses shame that tells him he is no longer good enough to be desired or wanted by the woman he loves the most.
 Mark realizes that criticism and withdrawal are his typical moves when overwhelmed with all this underlying pain.

 Lee and Mark take the risk of being vulnerable with each other.
 They help one another make sense of the behaviors they witness in the negative cycle.
 Gradually, both of them gain a different perspective on why they have been doing what they have been doing.
 They see their partner struggling with more shame and fear than they realized.
 Mark and Lee naturally feel more compassion towards one another in their vulnerability, and very soon, the conversation begins to feel much safer.